araobp/android-aed/README.md

 The DSP part used [JTransforms](https://github.com/wendykierp/JTransforms).

-I confirmed that the app runs on LG Nexus 5X.
+I confirmed that the app runs on Google Pixel4.
 The code is short and self-explanatory, but I must explain that the app saves all the feature files in JSON format under "/Android/media/audio.processing.spectrogram".

-I developed a color map function "Coral reef sea" on my own to convert grayscale image into the sea in Okinawa.
+I developed a color map function "Coral reef sea" on my own to convert grayscale image into a color of the sea in Okinawa.

 ```
     private fun applyColorMap(src: IntArray, dst: IntArray) {